Texas Tech University

 PURPOSE: The purpose of this Operating Policy/Procedure (OP) is to establish policies and procedures for the Texas Tech University Centralized Scholarship Office; to identify the responsibilities of scholarship-providing colleges, divisions, and departments awarding scholarships; and to support university recruitment and retention through efficient scholarship administration.

-REVIEW: This OP will be reviewed in September of each year by the Executive Director of Student Financial Aid and Scholarships, the Vice President for Enrollment Management, and the Vice Provost for Student Life.
+REVIEW: This OP will be reviewed in September of each year by the Assistant Vice President for Student Financial Aid and Scholarships, the Vice President for Enrollment Management, and the Vice Provost for Student Life.

 POLICY/PROCEDURE